XiangyuDing/Dianzisuoa/README.md

 The required parameters to run the Google Audio API are in the `midTerm.sh` file.

 ## Main
-Once everything is installed and the audio device is connected you can run the `midTermDemo.sh` file.
+Once everything is installed, the audio device and step motor is connected you can run the `midTermDemo.sh` file.
 Press `^C` after recording english after 5 seconds.
 This will then output what Google thinks you said.